 1) Maintain Adequate Firearms Control

-Place your finger on the trigger and press the gun's stock on your shoulder.
-Hold the rifle with your other hand from the place where the gun's stock and barrel meet.
+Place your finger on the trigger and press the gun's stock against your shoulder.
+Hold the rifle with your other hand where the gun's stock and barrel meet.

 2) Look Through the Ring

-Look through the ghost ring's circle-shaped opening.
-This is a necessary step.
-Examine the front sight and the target through the ring and down the barrel.
-Align the front sight post with the spot on the target that you intend to strike and shoot.
+Look through the circle-shaped opening of the ghost ring.
+This step is crucial.
+Observe the front sight and the target through the ring and down the barrel.
+Align the front sight post with the precise spot on the target that you intend to hit, and then proceed to shoot.

-We hope we were able to answer your question on what a ghost ring sight is.
+We hope that we were able to answer your question on what a ghost ring sight is.
 We covered all of the basics in this post, as well as some of the best ghost ring sights on the market.
-Remember that ghost ring sights are designed for short-range shooting, not long-range shooting, and they let you acquire a target in less time than a conventional sight.
+Remember that ghost rings are designed for short-range shooting, not long-range shooting, and they let you acquire a target in less time than a conventional sight.